 We analyze the role of oil prices in reducing U.S. macroeconomic volatility.
 The question is addressed using a Markov Switching Rational Expectation (MSRE) New-Keynesian model that accommodates regime-switching behavior in shocks to oil prices, macro variables as well as in monetary policy.
 Using the structural model we revisit the timing of the Great Moderation (if any) and the sources of changes in the volatility of macroeconomic variables.
 We find that, contrary to common perceptions, smaller and/or fewer oil price shocks did not play a major role in explaining the so called Great Moderation.
 Instead, we find brief periods of increased oil price volatility throughout the sample, many of them preceding the dated NBER recessions.
 The most important factor reducing macroeconomic variability is the decline in volatility of other structural macroeconomic shocks (demand and supply) from 1986.
 We find that a change to a more responsive monetary policy regime after 1982 also played a role, albeit a minor one.

-The Value of News Forthcoming: Journal of Econometrics
+The Value of News for Economic Developments Forthcoming: Journal of Econometrics

 with Leif Anders Thorsrud.